MicrosoftDocs/cpp-docs/docs/mfc/reference/cobarray-class.md

 ### Remarks

 In the process, it shifts down all the elements above the removed element(s).
-It decrements the upper bound of the array but does not free memory.
+It decrements the upper bound of the array but doesn't free memory.

 If you try to remove more elements than are contained in the array above the removal point, then the Debug version of the library asserts.

-The `RemoveAt` function removes the `CObject` pointer from the array, but it does not delete the object itself.
+The `RemoveAt` function removes the `CObject` pointer from the array, but it doesn't delete the object itself.

 The following table shows other member functions that are similar to `CObArray::RemoveAt`.